Sinah, Hayling Island: Transport

 The Hayling Ferry links to Portsmouth from the Ferry Point, and has been running for more than 200 years.
 In March 2015, the service shut down when the Hayling Island Ferry company went into administration after safety problems and repeated fines for carrying too many passengers at once.
 Service resumed in August 2016 after a fundraising effort which included a £5,000 donation from Richard Branson.

 Bus services to the ferry ceased in 2004.
-Efforts to re-instate the service have taken place at various times and the next proposal is to be 15 April 2017.
+Efforts to re-instate the service have taken place at various times.

+In 2018 Havant Borough Council realised a long-held ambition for a connecting bus, coming up with £20,000 to fund a six-month trial of a Monday to Friday peak hour bus (numbered 149 – for nostalgic reasons – operated by Portsmouth City Coaches) to perform a circuit of Hayling Island before connecting to the ferry, while on the other side First Solent extended their route 15 from its Eastney terminus in Fort Cumberland Road about half a mile on to the turning circle close to the ferry's landing stage.